decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 enableticketbuyer=1
 ```

-If you are using a stakepool, you should also add the following lines (all of these can be found on your stakepool's "Tickets" page):
+If you are using a VSP, you should also add the following lines (all of these can be found on your VSP's "Tickets" page):

 ```
-ticketbuyer.votingaddress=<P2SH Address shared with Stakepool>
+ticketbuyer.votingaddress=<P2SH Address shared with VSP>
-pooladdress=<Stakepool's Fee Collection Address>
+pooladdress=<VSP's Fee Collection Address>
-poolfees=<Stakepool's Required Reward Fee>
+poolfees=<VSP's Required Reward Fee>
 ```

 If you dont want `ticketbuyer` to spend all of your funds, there is one more option which allows you to specify a balance which will not be spent: